InspectorCaracal/SillyTavern-SimTracker/README.md

 - **Data Hiding**: Option to hide raw JSON code blocks while keeping the visual cards
 - **Custom Fields Definition**: Define your own data fields for use in templates and prompts
 - **YAML/JSON Format Switching**: Choose between JSON and YAML formats for your tracker blocks with automatic parsing of both formats
-- **xChange Data Synchronization**: Automatically track cumulative stat changes and list modifications in persistent app-data variables when enabled per character, with automatic backfill of missing base values
+- **Data Synchronization**: Automatically synchronize character data to persistent app-data variables when enabled per character, supporting both direct value assignments and incremental changes, with automatic backfill of missing values

 ### Template System
 - **Handlebars.js Templates**: Powerful templating engine for creating rich, dynamic cards